 Virtual Learning: Unlocking the Power of Online Training

 There is no doubt that the rapid acceleration of online training has been somewhat forced.
 However, like many of the changes we’ve had to make due to the Covid-19 pandemic, virtual learning has been one of the silver linings to an otherwise difficult period.
 The whole business landscape has changed since early 2020, with flexibility and adaptability being crucial.
 Many staff are working from home, and that may continue long after the pandemic is over.
 Flexible work arrangements have taken over from the traditional 9-5 work day.
-As such, businesses have to adapt, and training is a key area of focus.
+As such, businesses have to adapt, and online training is a key focus area.

 What is Virtual Learning?

 Virtual learning is essentially any form of training that takes place online.
 Rather than face-to-face or classroom style learning, we’re now seeing a meteoric rise of eLearning, virtual classrooms and other forms of online training courses.
 Rather than being a hindrance to the learning and development process, though, virtual learning has shown to be extremely effective.
 We’ll touch on some of the benefits later, but the fact that participants can learn on their own time or from remote locations has made it invaluable in recent times.

 Most virtual learning is also quicker.
 Whether it be short eLearning courses you complete at your own pace, or facilitated virtual classrooms that usually run no longer than 90 minutes.
 That’s appealing for a lot of participants, who are still adapting to the new normal of work and life.